Skip to main content

 Advancing Faculty Diversity Cluster Hire Initiative: Strengthening STEM Research and Teaching for the Black/African American Diaspora

-UC San Diego is forging a new paradigm for engagement and collaboration between STEM/Public Health/Health Sciences and the Social Sciences/Arts & Humanities.
-The Black Diaspora and African American Studies Major (BDAAS) and the African American Studies Minor (AASM) programs are partnering with EIGHT different UC San Diego campus units to hire THIRTEEN brilliant scientists who desire to work within, outside, and across disciplinary boundaries to explore relationships between Black and African American experiences and issues in biological and physical sciences, engineering, medicine, health, and the environment.
+UC San Diego forged a new paradigm for engagement and collaboration between STEM/Public Health/Health Sciences and the Social Sciences/Arts & Humanities.
+The Black Diaspora and African American Studies Major (BDAAS) and the African American Studies Minor (AASM) programs partnered with eight different UC San Diego campus units to hire thirteen brilliant scientists who were eager to work within, outside, and across disciplinary boundaries to explore the relationships between Black and African American experiences and issues in the biological and physical sciences, engineering, medicine, health, and the environment.

 • Division of Physical Sciences